All Episodes

 But what are your thoughts on the potential that maybe a federal agent did this?

-People are going to want to know about these are two individuals, Mr. Combs we've known since the 90s, who has been a hip hop mogul, and Ms. Ventura, who's a model, an actress, and a singer.
+These are two individuals, Mr. Combs, we've known since the 90s, who has been a hip-hop mogul, and Ms. Ventura, who's a model, an actress, and a singer.

 And so that's the reason why something of this nature may ultimately be attractive to the public.